wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 * [jeckyllthemes.org](http://jekyllthemes.org/)
 * [jeckyllthemes.io](https://jekyllthemes.io/)

-It is worth to know how Jekyll works for your personal projects and how to apply for your clients.

-If you are a front-end developer, you have just gained freedom from back-end developers and can now work in your own generated sites using the simplicity of Jekyll.
+It is worth to know how Jekyll works for your personal projects and how to apply for your clients and if you are a front-end developer, you have just gained freedom from back-end developers and can now work in your own generated sites using the simplicity of Jekyll.

-The average pay for a professional working with Jekyll is **$20 USD** to **$120 USD** per hour on [Upwork](https://upwork.com/).
+The average pay for a professional working with Jekyll is **$20 USD** to **$120 USD** per hour on [Upwork](https://upwork.com/) and there are plenty of opportunities out there.

 Thank you for reading.
 Please share this article in the communities that you belong and let everybody knows how simple and fun it is to blog using Jekyll.

-Reach me out on [Twitter](https://twitter.com/wellyington), [Instagram](https://instagram.com/wellyington) or [Facebook](https://facebook.com/wellyington) and let's start a conversation about Jekyll, I am prompt to help you with your doubts and I am interested to know what are your ideas with Jekyll.
+Reach me out on [Twitter](https://twitter.com/wellyington), [Instagram](https://instagram.com/wellyington) or [Facebook](https://facebook.com/wellyington) and let's start a conversation about Jekyll, I am looking forward to help you with your doubts and I am interested to know what are your ideas with the framework.

-Have fun with your new stack.
+Have fun with your new stack and happy creations.

+Cheers, Welly